<?xml version="1.0" encoding="UTF-8"?>

 <p><strong>Possible problems: </strong><br />

 1. Most likely the battery is bad.
-You have a very good chance to fix this problem by replacing the battery.<br />
+You have a very good chance to fix this problem by replacing it with a new one.<br />

 2. If replacing the battery doesn&#8217;t help, this is motherboard related failure.
 The motherboard has to be replaced (or repaired on component level).</p>